alexeybusygin/ShippingRates/docs/FedEx.md

 - `UseNegotiatedRates` changes which FedEx rate types are selected from the response.
 If negotiated/account rates are unavailable, the result set can differ from list-rate expectations.
 - `FedExOneRate`, `PreferredCurrencyCode`, and packaging overrides are controlled through shared `ShipmentOptions`, not `FedExProviderConfiguration`.
 - `FedExProviderConfiguration` validates `ClientId` and `ClientSecret` during provider construction.
+- Custom `HttpClient` instances used with FedEx should enable automatic decompression so compressed FedEx responses can be parsed correctly.